Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

     - Boot VM
     - Verify additional network device `enp0s8` and check for ip address.
 In my case `192.168.56.101`
     - On host machine `ssh vmuser@192.168.56.101`
+- Show/install extensions to allow for
+  - Some 3D rendering
+  - Shared clipboard
+  - In general: *Better integration* into host system
+- Create a shared drive to exchange data instead of copy and pasting file content.
+  - In case one cannot access it `sudo usermod -aG vboxsf $(whoami)`
+  - You need to logout and in again afterwards for usergroups to be recognized.
+  - I share `/media/jaustar/external-ssd/virtualmachines/shared-folder`
+  - Add some file there and check that it appears Host and vice versa.
 ## Vagrant + demo

 | Duration | Format |